Auto repair shops do often charge a lot of money for an engine oil change. Do you want to try making the oil change yourself instead?

 Remove the drain plug and let all the oil drain out.

-Fill the right quantity through the oil cap at the top of the engine, and make sure you don’t spill it out.
+Now it’s time to fill up the engine with new, fresh engine oil.
+Make sure that you fill the right quantity through the oil cap at the top of the engine, and make sure you don’t spill it out over hot parts like the exhaust manifold.

-After you have filled your engine oil with the right quantity you could check your dipstick.
-It should be a bit over the MAX mark now because the oil filter is empty.
+After you have filled your engine oil with the right quantity, you should check your oil dipstick.
+It should be a bit above the MAX sign now because the oil filter is empty.

 Step 7: Start your engine